-Defenders of the Christian faith love to move discussions about their religion from objective matters to subjective ones, from measurable things to the immeasurable, and from quantifiable subjects to those which are completely nebulous—or more to the point, unfalsifiable.
+Defenders of the Christian faith can’t stop moving discussions about their religion from objective matters to subjective ones, from measurable things to the immeasurable, and from quantifiable subjects to those which are completely nebulous—or more to the point, unfalsifiable.
 This is a telling compulsion, and every time it happens it reminds me why I eventually lost my ability to believe their grand narrative.
 I recognize these tactics because I practiced them first on myself.

 How to Tell If Your Religion Is True

 Christian apologists insist that, strictly speaking, one cannot prove that God does not exist.
 But that depends on which God we’re discussing, doesn’t it?
 They rarely seem to understand why that detail matters so much.
 See, if we’re arguing whether or not a generic Supreme Being exists, devoid of any attributes whatsoever (is it a person? is it male? does it want things? does it tell us what they are?), then there’s not really much to debate.
 Generic Supreme Beings don’t make any testable claims.